 Spot gold may retest resistance at $1,826

+- The metal has stabilised around a support at $1,808.
+The stabilization confirms a completion of a pullback towards a falling trendline

-SINGAPORE: Spot gold may stabilise above a support at $1,808 per ounce and retest a resistance at $1,826 thereafter.
+SINGAPORE: Spot gold may retest a resistance at $1,826 per ounce, a break above could lead to a gain at $1,841.

-The metal has broken a falling trendline and is pulling back towards it.
+The metal has stabilised around a support at $1,808.
+The stabilization confirms a completion of a pullback towards a falling trendline.

-The consolidation may take the shape of a flat, which consists of three waves that are roughly equal.
-Under this assumption, the current wave c may travel close to $1,916.
+On the daily chart, a big flat pattern from $1,677.61 is developing.
+It consists of three waves that are roughly equal.
+The current wave c may eventually travel close to $1,916.

+A retracement analysis on the fall from $1,916.40 reveals a resistance at $1,828.
+Following its first failure to break this level, gold may succeed in its current attempt.
+A break could open the way towards $1,862.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.